greenelab/deep-review/sections/04_study.md

 such as splice sites and exon sequence enhancers and silencers (ESE and ESS).
 Various RNA-binding proteins and noncoding RNAs can bias these reactions by altering binding affinities, blocking splice sites, or sequestering splicing factors.
-This remarkable complexity lends itself to defects that underlie many diseases [@tag:Scotti2016_missplicing].
+This remarkable complexity unfortunately lends itself to defects that underlie many diseases [@tag:Scotti2016_missplicing].
 For instance, in Becker muscular dystrophy, a point mutation in dystrophin creates an ESS that induces skipping of exon 31.
 A recent study found that quantitative trait loci (QTLs) that affect splicing in lymphoblastoid cell lines are enriched within risk loci for schizophrenia, multiple sclerosis and other immune diseases, implicating mis-splicing as a much more widespread feature of human pathologies than previously thought [@tag:Li2016_variation].